twilio-labs/function-templates/funlet-forward/README.md

 1. Event: `ApiVersion` property provided by the Twilio Voice event

+### Dial (Stage 2)

+Stage 2: When the forwarded call ends.
+Boolean, a flag set to true to bypass the first stage of processing when returning from the call to the forwarding number.

+1. Event
+  o GET: `Dial` parameter

+### Call Status (Stage 2)

+Stage 2: When the forwarded call ends.
+Text string, the status of the forwarding call.

+1. Event
+  o POST: `DialCallStatus` or `DialStatus` property provided by `<Dial>`

 ## Output

 This Twilio Function returns TwiML instructions for Twilio Voice.